AndrewVaughan42/guestplanproject/README.md

 The project's intention was to create a unique system that allowed clients to easily manage their seating plan while the venue can efficiently manage multiple clients and enforce their chosen table layout.

-This project was developed as part of my Dissertation for my BSc in Applied Software Engineering at Swansea University, of which I graduated with First Class Honours.
+This project was developed as part of my Dissertation for my BSc in Applied Software Engineering at Swansea University.